 Evolution of a Campground

 The La Wis Wis Guard Station at the campground entrance embodies the Northwest rustic style developed by the Forest Service.
 The Civilian Conservation Corps built it in 1937 to house Forest Service personnel assisting travelers to Ohanapecosh.
 It appears on the National Register of Historic Places.
 The guard station had fallen into decrepitude over the years, but Forest Service workers, led by Rob Jeter, took up restoring the building on their own initiative.
 Collaborating with the White Pass Country Historical Museum and relying on Passport in Time volunteers, work started in 2012.
 They have nearly completed restoration.
-Passport in Time is a cultural heritage resources program sponsored by the US Forest service, whose volunteers work to preserve the nation’s past all over the country.
+Passport in Time is a cultural heritage resources program sponsored by the US Forest Service, whose volunteers work to preserve the nation’s past all over the country.

 The workers devoted themselves to preserving authenticity to the original design.
-“When you restore a building, you want to do it in-kind, is the term.” says Flores.
-For example, tongue and groove panels in the living room were labelled, taken down to remove paint, then carefully put back up in the same position.
+“When you restore a building, you want to do it in-kind, is the term,” says Flores.
+For example, tongue and groove panels in the living room were labeled, taken down to remove paint, then carefully put back up in the same position.
 When they could not restore with original material, they faithfully reconstructed.
 For example, wood on the original exterior doors had so extensively rotted that restoration was impossible.
 Volunteers drew plans by reviewing drawings of the building and disassembling the old doors.
 Obtaining the same species of wood, they reconstructed the doors to identical dimensions as the originals.

 Other daunting problems needed solving.
 At first, the team thought the chimney was pulling away from the building and might need rebuilding.
 Instead, they found the building was pulling away from the chimney.
 Fortunately, upon leveling the building, the two came back together.